-Use each of the adverbial phrases in 113 in a sentence of your own.
+Use each of the adverbial phrases in § 113 in a sentence of your own.

-Here is a short list of adverbs, with adverbial phrases which have the same meaning : -
+Here is a short list of adverbs, with adverbial phrases which have the same meaning:-

-courageously: with courage. furiously: with fury. eloquently: with eloquence. easily: with ease, without effort. purposely: on purpose. fearlessly: without fear. unwillingly: against his will. vainly: in vain. silently : in silence. carefully : with care.
+courageously: with courage. eloquently: with eloquence. purposely: on purpose. unwillingly: against his will. silently: in silence. furiously: with fury.